 The following is an outlined information of the basic cooking ideas and tips to remember when making meatballs:

 Buying beef/pork – If you’re purchasing the main ingredient in your meatballs, make sure you get ground beef or pork meat that is still good and fresh for consumption.
 Avoid ground beef that isn’t well preserved, or the ones that are becoming stale since consuming bad meat isn’t healthy at all.
-The recommended beef to use is one that contains high fatty contents (about 20% fat) because the more the fat, the more flavor and juiciness in the meatballs.
+The recommended beef to use is one that contains high fatty contents (about 20% fat) because the more fat, the more flavor, and juiciness in the meatballs.
 However, ground turkey meat can also be used as a substitute for beef or pork.

 Appropriate seasonings – Using fresh spices is a really great choice to use for meatballs.
 You can make do with ingredients such as fresh meat, fresh eggs, grated cheese, onions, breadcrumbs, freshly chopped Italian parsley, etc., to enhance the taste and flavors in the meatballs.
 The best way to enjoy fresh cheese is to grate it yourself, blending it properly with all the other seasonings.